VitorApolonio/ePaint/README.md

 The eyedropper is also rather simple; when you click a pixel, it looks at whatever color it is then sets the primary or secondary color to be that, depending on the mouse button pressed.

-And then there is the paint bucket... oh boy, here we go.
+And then there is the paint bucket...

-### The paint bucket
+### The Paint Bucket

 The basis for how this tool works is something called a flood-fill algorithm, which works by running some checks on the current pixel, and if it passes them, running the same checks on the neighboring pixels.